dbvisel/crossdante/README.md

 	 * _app/js/[bookname].js_ is the code for a particular book
  * _dist/_ are the files for the web (demo version at https://danvisel.net/tempo/dante/inferno.html)
  * _crossdante/_ is the Cordova project (needs to be updated)

+The only book right now is _inferno_.
+More soon!

 NPM build scripts are in _package.json_.